armando-lima/armando-lima/README.md

 - email: [armando.lima2@outlook.com](mailto:armando.lima2@outlook.com)

 ## 💻 Working
-I am working a 2D Sidescroller game inspired by Megaman.
+I am working on a 2D Sidescroller game inspired by Megaman.
 Currently I am using Unity as engine, but slowly transitioning to Godot, and C# to build it!

 ## 📚 Studying
 - C#